The industry is auditing the wrong half of the lending stack

 The Federal Pullback Did Not Save Marketing AI

-ECOA itself did not disappear on July 21.
-The amended rule removes the effects test, but it preserves disparate-treatment liability, including liability for facially neutral criteria that functions as a proxy for a protected characteristic when it is designed or applied with the intent to advantage or disadvantage on a prohibited basis.
+Although ECOA itself did not disappear on July 21, the amended rule removes the effects test but preserves disparate-treatment liability, including liability for facially neutral criteria that functions as a proxy for a protected characteristic when it is designed or applied with the intent to either advantage or disadvantage based on a prohibited basis.
 A lookalike audience built deliberately on a proxy, or a bid modifier chosen because it tracks a protected class, is not insulated by the disparate-impact retraction.
-It lives on the disparate-treatment side of the line.

-What the Federal Government Has Already Sued For
+What The Federal Government Has Already Sued For

-HUD charged Facebook with violations of the Fair Housing Act on March 28, 2019.
-The Secretary, U.S. Department of Housing and Urban Development, on behalf of the Assistant Secretary for Fair Housing & Equal Opportunity v.
+The marketing-AI enforcement record is not theoretical; it is seven years deep.
+For instance, HUD charged Facebook with violations of the Fair Housing Act on March 28, 2019.
+In The Secretary, U.S. Department of Housing and Urban Development, on behalf of the Assistant Secretary for Fair Housing & Equal Opportunity v.
 Facebook, Inc., FHEO No. 01-18-0323-8 (Mar.
-28, 2019).
-The charge alleged that Facebook permitted advertisers to exclude users from housing ads by drawing a red line around neighborhoods on a map, by toggling off men or women, by excluding non-English speakers, and by excluding users classified as parents, non-American-born, non-Christian, interested in accessibility, or interested in Hispanic culture — categories alleged to be protected characteristics or protected-class-correlated proxies.
-The charge separately alleged that Facebook’s own personalization algorithms used protected-class-correlated signals to determine who would see housing ads regardless of what the advertiser specified.
+28, 2019), the charge alleged that Facebook permitted advertisers to exclude users from housing ads by drawing a red line around neighborhoods on a map, by toggling off men or women, by excluding non-English speakers, etc. The charge separately alleged that Facebook’s own personalization algorithms used protected-class-correlated signals to determine who would see housing ads.

 - Trait-based targeting.
 Advertiser-selected categories that act as proxies for protected characteristics.